gpratte/texastoc-v2-react-redux/README.md

 Each step can be found on the cooresponding branch.

+## step 08 react router bootstrap
+Needed the navigation links to use react routing instead of doing a page load (because there were href).

+Installed react router bootstrap
+* npm install react-router-bootstrap --save

+Now the navigation header links used react routing.

 ## step 07 league store
 Now using one store (the league store) and hence one connector (the league connector).